myl7/mylmoe/posts/2020-10-02-yaml-beautifulsoup-recusive-error.md

 But the dumped Python dict is just simple, and you can easily copy it and dump it in a Python shell.

-After a long time web searching, I finally realize what I have done.
+After a long time of web searching, I finally realize what I have done.

 ## Beautiful Soup: `NavigableString`

-Let us start from Beautiful Soup.
+Let us start with Beautiful Soup.
-I find out that I have used `tag.string` to get the text node in HTML, and pass it to PyYAML to dump it to readable text.
+I find out that I have used `tag.string` to get the text node in HTML and pass it to PyYAML to dump it to readable text.
 Here is a point: **Beautiful Soup `tag.string` returns `NavigableString`, not Python builti-in `str`.**
-The `NavigableString` carries a reference to the entire Beautiful Soup parse tree, and provides some extra methods that working on it.
+The `NavigableString` carries a reference to the entire Beautiful Soup parse tree and provides some extra methods that working on it.
 The original documentation text from [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#navigablestring) is:

 > If you want to use a `NavigableString` outside of Beautiful Soup, you should call `unicode()` on it to turn it into a normal Python Unicode string.